Hello-Trevr/Weather-Forecast-App/README.md

 # Weather-Forecast-App

-This is a simple weather app I made that uses Openweather Api to display the weather in cities around the world.
+This is a simple weather app I made that uses OpenWeatherMap Api to display the weather in cities around the world.